MSIA/2021-msia423-Ho-Sara-project/README.md

 export ENGINE_STRING=<host>://<user>:<password>@<endpoint>:<port>/<database>
 ```

  - Without a valid `NEWS_API_KEY`, `load_new` commands will not run.
 You can generate one for free at https://newsapi.org/ and add it to the environment.
-Otherwise, you can skip loading new data.
-The rest of the pipeline will default to using existing data in local path `./data/sample`.

  - Without a valid `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, the data will still be saved locally according to the path(s) set in the Makefile, but they will not be saved to S3.